Why would someone use a quitclaim deed?

 When discussing property deeds, there are a few terms to keep in mind.
 The grantor is the person transferring property and the grantee is the person receiving the property.
 When you hear the word title it just simply means ownership of the property — deeds convey titles, meaning that deeds convey ownership.

-There are a few different types of deeds, which also have different levels of warranty.
+There are two different types of deeds, which also have different levels of warranty.

 Warranty deeds convey ownership of property and come with a warranty of the title.
 This type of deed ensures that the grantor transferring property is in fact allowed to transfer the property to you and that you can legally own and use it.
 A general warranty deed provides the most security, while a special warranty deed or grant deed provides slightly more limited protections.